TuxedoFish/refme-grpc/README.md

 }
 ```

-This is done by making requests to 3 APIs using the D'Hondt splitting system to decide based on weightings how to split the request up.
-The 3 APIs are x5gon, arXiv and springer. arXiv is an example of an API that returns XML which requires unmarshalling in order to use.
-Both x5gon and springer send back to json the only difference being springer requires an API key.
+This is done by making requests to 2 APIs using the D'Hondt splitting system to decide based on weightings how to split the request up.
+The 2 APIs are arXiv and springer. arXiv is an example of an API that returns XML which requires unmarshalling in order to use.
+Springer sends back responses in json and requires an API key.

 # Running tests